jaidetree/clj-sign/README.md

 Should any bugs or feature requests come up please report them in [https://github.com/jayzawrotny/clj-sign/issues] repo.

+## Credits

+Thanks to [Horace Williams' RSA Cryptography in Clojure Article](https://worace.works/2016/06/05/rsa-cryptography-in-clojure/) for providing the means to generate a signature.

 ## License

 Copyright © 2018 Jay